Share this post:

 The second legend goes that skilled skeet shooters were issued trench guns and stationed to watch for flying grenades to shoot from the sky.
 While it was certainly possible, it wasn’t likely, and at night was truly impossible.

-Shotguns were useful in the trenches of World War I, but found less action on the more wide open European battlefields of World War II.
-They did have their use in the Pacific theater, clearing Japanese bunkers and earthen fortifications.
+Trench shotguns were useful on the battlefields of World War I, but found less action on the more wide-open WW2 European theater.
+Trench guns did have their use in the Pacific theater, clearing Japanese bunkers and earthen fortifications.

 In Vietnam, Winchester’s Model 12 and the Stevens M520-30 were still in use.
 The military also contracted with Ithaca for its Model 37 with a Parkerized finish to protect the gun metal.
 Parkerizing is a method of applying a chemical phosphate that creates a thin adhering layer of iron, zinc, or manganese phosphates over the steel.
 In Vietnam, shotguns were mostly used for night ambushes and perimeter defense.